mitsoul/mitsoul.github.io/docs/faq.md

 <details>
 <summary><b>Are you a non-profit?</b></summary>
 SOUL currently operates under the <a href="https://en.wikipedia.org/wiki/Fiscal_sponsorship">fiscal sponsorship</a> of The Hack Foundation (d.b.a.
 Hack Club), a 501(c)(3) nonprofit (EIN: 81-2908499).
 Fiscal sponsorship enables us to receive tax-deductible donations, and our fiscal sponsor provides us with administrative support.
-Note that "fiscal sponsorship" does not imply that our fiscal sponsor is giving us money.
+Note that "fiscal sponsorship" does not mean that our fiscal sponsor is donating money to us.
 We'll probably get our own 501(c)(3) non-profit status at some point in the future.
 </details>
 <br>
 <details>